2020 Best Colleges & Universities for Animation

 Degree: BFA in Animation

-The Cleveland Institute of Art’s Animation Department is driven by the goal to produce professional content and puts an emphasis on storytelling.
+The Cleveland Institute of Art’s Animation Department is driven by the goal of producing professional content and puts an emphasis on storytelling.
 Students will take courses in 2D Animation and 3D Animation, as well as in Acting, Human and Animal Anatomy, and many more.
-All animation students work with a client or community partner, or intern prior to graduation.
+All animation students work with a client, community partner, or intern before graduation.

 Degree: BFA and BA in both Traditional and Computer Animation; BA in Animation

 Offering programs in both Traditional and Computer Animation, Columbia College of Chicago also offers both BA and BFA degree options.
 Whether you want to work in stop-motion and hand-drawn animation, 3D animation, or some combination of the two, Columbia has a program you’ll be interested in.
-Students have access to a number of Animation Production Spaces, including a Cintiq Lab, Stop-Motion Labs, Camera Labs, and more.
+Students can access several Animation Production Spaces, including a Cintiq Lab, Stop-Motion Labs, Camera Labs, and more.

 Degree: BFA and BA in Animation